 the reorganization of financial matters to the restructuring of legal

 issues.
-When you come to Stolar & Fischer, you can be confident knowing
+When you come to Stolar & Associates, A Professional Law Corporation, you can be confident knowing

 we remain focused on your best interests from start to finish.